 According to a McKinsey report, employees spend 1.8 hours every day—9.3 hours per week, on average—searching and gathering information!
 Shocking, right?

 Think about it- your content is often scattered all over the place on your digital devices.
 You may have files stored in cloud apps like Dropbox, Google Drive, OneDrive, Box, files stored on your desktop, email attachments, and so on.
 With our content present at multiple places, how do you plan on locating, accessing, and sharing it quickly and getting work done on time?

-If you too are struggling with similar issues, a content collaboration platform is the thing you need!
-A content collaboration system helps organizations keep all of your content, media files, and documents in one place for easy storage and retrieval.
+If you too are struggling with similar issues, a content collaboration platform is a thing you need!
+A content collaboration platform helps organizations keep all of their content, media files, and documents in one place for easy storage and retrieval.
 No more hunting down email, browsing through folders, and worse, no more shoulder tapping!